How to Play the Wedding Shoe Game and 60+ Questions to Ask

 - Who dresses better?

 Now that you have plenty of ideas for your wedding shoe game questions, you should be all set to play the game.
-Just wait and see which ones your guests can come up with.
+Just wait and see what your guests can come up with.

 Newlywed Game (or Shoe Game) at Wedding Reception

-What Games Are Similar to the Wedding Shoe Game?
+3 Games That Are Similar to the Wedding Shoe Game

 - A ton of individually wrapped chocolates, such as Hershey's Kisses